gryadka/js/README.md

 features as cluster membership change (ability to add/remove nodes to a cluster) and distinguished proposer optimization (using one round trip to change a value instead of two).

-# Why
+#### Is it production ready?

+No, it's an educational project and was never intended to be deployed in production.
+Its goal is to check if it's possible to avoid common pitfalls of implementing a consensus (master-master replication) protocol.

-Paxos is a master-master replication protocol.
-Its inventor, Leslie Lamport wrote that ["it is among the simplest and most obvious of distributed algorithms"](http://research.microsoft.com/en-us/um/people/lamport/pubs/paxos-simple.pdf) but many who tried to implement it run into troubles:
+Paxos's author, Leslie Lamport wrote that
+["it is among the simplest and most obvious of distributed algorithms"](http://research.microsoft.com/en-us/um/people/lamport/pubs/paxos-simple.pdf) but many who tried to implement it run into troubles: